typesense/typesense-website/docs-site/content/0.25.0/api/vector-search.md

 Typesense will do a keyword search on all the regular fields, and a semantic search on the auto-embedding field and combine the results into a ranked set of results using Rank Fusion:

 ```
-K = rank of document in keyword searc
+K = rank of document in keyword search
 S = rank of document in semantic search

 rank_fusion_score = 0.7 * K + 0.3 * S